Do you want to auto-apply coupons in WooCommerce using coupon URLs?

-Coupon links are a great way to increase sales on your online store because they’re quick and easy for customers to use.
+Smart coupons with links are a great way to increase sales in your online store because they are quick and easy for customers to use.

-Shoppers don’t have to type out a long and complex coupon code, or even remember what code they want to use.
-Instead, they can simply click a link to auto-apply that coupon.
+Shoppers don’t have to type out a long and complex code or even remember what coupon they want to use.
+Instead, they can simply click a link to auto-apply the code.

-Smart business owners use coupon URLs to get more sales during popular seasonal holidays such as Black Friday.
-During this time, most people are getting lots of coupon codes from different websites.
+Coupon URLs can even help you get more sales during popular seasonal sales such as Black Friday.
 Since a coupon URL is so quick and easy to use, shoppers are more likely to use your coupon compared to using a competitor’s code.

 The best way to create coupon links in WooCommerce is by using Advanced Coupons.
-It is the best WordPress coupon code plugin on the market and allows you to easily create and manage coupons on your eCommerce store.
+It’s one of the best coupon plugins for WooCommerce on the market and allows you to easily create and manage coupons on your eCommerce store.

 First, you’ll need to install and activate both the free Advanced Coupons plugin and the premium Advanced Coupons addon.
 For more information, please see our guide on how to install a WordPress plugin.